atlexis/essenshell/README.md

     - `$2` (`<DEST>`) - **optional**, path to destination file, relative from `$DEST_DIR`, will be same as `$1` if omitted.
     - Return codes:
         - **0**: successful copy
-        - **1**: mandatory environmental and positional variables are unspecified
         - **2**: source file does not exist
         - **3**: destination file already exists
+        - **3**: exit code, mandatory positional argument was not provided
+        - **4**: exit code, mandatory environment variable was not provided
 - `esh_symlink_file <SRC> [<DEST>]` : create symbolic link from source file to destination file
     - `$SOURCE_DIR` : directory to create source file path from
     - `$DEST_DIR` : directory to create destination file path from